rancoud/Pagination/README.md

 [⏫ Configuration Parameters / Behavior](#behavior)

 ### always_use_previous
-Previous has `data-disabled` on item tag if there is no previous page
+Previous has `aria-disabled=true` on link tag if there is no previous page
 #### Input
 ```php
 $conf = [